 The average gross profit margin after wages for a restaurant is approximately 35%.
 This is pretty slim and allows little wiggle room when you still have to purchase ingredients and save in case of an emergency.
 In addition, the prices of accepting credit cards can range widely, but it is still an absolute essential part of doing business.
 For instance:

 - 92% of restaurants take credit cards

-- 81% of restaurant revenue in the U.S is through debit and credit cards.
+- 81% of US restaurant revenue is from debit and credit cards

 - 74% of consumers prefer to use debit or credit cards at restaurants